SyedDanishAhmed84/Hangman-game/README.md

-🎮 Hangman Word Guessing Game in Python
+🕹️ Hangman Word Guessing Game in Python
+A simple and fun Hangman game built in Python where players guess a word by inputting letters.
+The game randomly selects a football club name, and the player has 7 chances to guess the correct letters before running out of chances.

+🔧 Technologies Used:
+Python - Core language used for logic and flow.

+Console/Terminal - For interactive gameplay (text-based).

-Project Overview:
+📜 Project Overview:
-This is a console-based implementation of the Hangman game built with Python.
-The game randomly selects a word from a predefined list of football clubs.
-The player has to guess the correct letters in the word, one at a time, within a limited number of chances (7 attempts).
-Each time the player guesses correctly, the corresponding letter is revealed.
-If the guess is wrong, the number of remaining chances decreases.
-The player wins by correctly guessing all the letters in the word, and they lose when they run out of chances.
+This Hangman game challenges players to guess a hidden word from a set of football club names, letter by letter.
+The player has a total of 7 chances to guess wrong before the game ends.
+With each correct guess, the player gets one step closer to unveiling the entire word.
+It’s a perfect project for Python beginners to practice string manipulation, loops, and conditionals.

-How It Works:
+🧑‍💻 How the Game Works:
-Word Selection:
+Word Selection
-The game begins by randomly selecting a word from a list of football club names (e.g., REALMADRID, BARCELONA, LIVERPOOL, CHELSEA).
+The game picks a random word from a predefined list of football club names, such as "REALMADRID", "BARCELONA", "LIVERPOOL", or "CHELSEA".

-Initial Setup:
-The word is hidden, and the player sees a series of underscores (e.g., _ _ _ _ _ _ _ for "REALMADRID").
-The number of underscores corresponds to the number of letters in the word.

-Guessing Loop:
+Player Input
 The player is prompted to guess a letter.
-If the guessed letter is part of the word, it is revealed in the correct positions.
-If the guess is incorrect, the player loses a chance.
-This continues until the word is fully guessed or the player runs out of chances.

-End Condition:
+After each guess, the game will reveal the correct position of the guessed letter in the word or reduce the remaining chances if the guess is wrong.

+Word Update
+The word is displayed as a series of underscores (e.g., _ _ _ _ _ _ for “REALMADRID”).
+Each correct letter fills in its respective underscore.
+Incorrect guesses decrease the number of remaining chances.

+Game Over or Win
-The game ends in one of two ways:
+The game ends when the player either:

-The player correctly guesses all the letters in the word (win).
+Correctly guesses all the letters in the word (win 🎉)

-The player runs out of guesses (lose).
+Runs out of chances (lose 😞)

-Game Reset:
-After each round, the game is reset with a new random word from the list, allowing the player to play multiple rounds.

-Code Breakdown:
+🏆 Features:
-Random Word Selection:
-The random.choice() function selects a random word from the list of football clubs.
+Random Word Selection: The game randomly selects a word from the football club list.

-Game Logic:

-The loop runs until the player either guesses the word or runs out of chances.

-The player's input is validated using simple conditionals: if the letter is in the word, the hidden word is updated; otherwise, the number of remaining chances decreases.

-String Manipulation:
+Case-Insensitive: The game handle uppercase letters

+Limited Chances: Players only have 7 chances to guess.

-The game heavily relies on string slicing and concatenation to update the hidden word after each correct guess.
+String Manipulation: The game uses string slicing to update the word dynamically as the player makes guesses.

+User Interaction: Players input their guesses, and the game responds with the current status of the word and remaining chances.